mkieblesz/python-code-test/README.md

 ## TODO

-* consider using api views instead of viewsets since they look a bit unintuitive
+* consider using viewsets and choose serializer based on action not request method
-* start using factory boy for fixture generation, similar or different test runner altogether like pytest
+* start using some utility for fixture generation, similar or different test runner altogether like pytest
 * consider generic metadata class to pick up on DjangoFilterBackend and autogenerate options, or making another lookup endpoint for getting available